xanthospap/iers2010/README.md

 You should see the differences (per line and column) and they should not exceed the value 1e-6.

+In the official IERS2010 software, HARDISP comes as a standalone routine/program.
+In this implementation, HARDISP comes both as a standalone program as well as a function (see `hisp::hardisp_impl` in file [hardisp_impl.cpp](src/hardisp_impl.cpp)) that can be used by the users in source code.

 ## How to use the library (TODO)

 ### Namespaces